SamuelTallet/SketchUp-Material-Browser-Plugin/docs/README.md

 In Material Browser, click on eye icon then check "Display only In Model materials".

-### I picked a material from Poly Haven but I don't see reflections...
+### I painted an object with a material from Poly Haven but I don't see reflections on it.

 1. Ensure you are using SketchUp 2025 or newer.
 2. In SketchUp "View > Face Style" menu, ensure "Photoreal Materials" is enabled.
-3. In SketchUp "Environments" tray, ensure an IBL (HDRI) is selected.
+3. In SketchUp "Environments" tray, ensure an environment is selected.

 Thanks
 ------